skrodahl/NewTon/README.md

   - Quick-add players to new tournaments
   - Import/export with tournament data
 - **Registration**: Add players and track payment status
+- **Late Registration**: New players can be added to a tournament if there are any walkover spots available
 - **Comprehensive Stats**: Short legs, high outs, tons, 180s with configurable points
 - **Live Rankings**: Real-time 1st through 32nd place calculation
 - **Export Results**: CSV and JSON export with full tournament history